javacc/javacc/docs/faq.md

 TODO
 #### diagram 1
-The token manager converts a sequence of characters to a sequence of Token objects, and the parser analyzes the sequence of tokens.
+*The token manager converts a sequence of characters to a sequence of `Token` objects, and the parser analyzes the sequence of tokens.*

 The token manager reads in a sequence of characters and produces a sequence of objects called *tokens*.
 The rules used to break the sequence of characters into a sequence of tokens depends on the language - they are supplied by the user as a collection of *regular expressions*.

-The parser consumes the sequence of tokens, analyses its structure, and produces an output defined by the user - JavaCC is completely flexible in this regard.
+The parser consumes a sequence of tokens, analyses its structure, and produces an output defined by the user - JavaCC is completely flexible in this regard.
 The diagram shows an *abstract syntax tree*, but you might want to produce, say, a number (if you are writing a calculator), a file of assembly language (if you were writing a one-pass compiler), a modified sequence of characters (if you were writing a text processing application), and so on.

 The user defines a collection of *Extended BNF production rules* that JavaCC uses to generate the parser as a Java class.
-These production rules can be annotated with snippets of Java code, which is how the programmer tells the parser what to produce.
+These production rules can be annotated with snippets of Java code, which is how the programmer tells the parser what to output produce.

 ### What is JavaCC used for?

-JavaCC has been used to create many types of parsers.
+JavaCC has been used to create many types of parsers based on formal and proprietary specifications.

 * Programming Languages - Ada, C, C++, COBOL, cURL, Java, JavaScript, Oberon, PHP, Python, Visual Basic
 * Query Languages - SQL, PLSQL, SPARQL, OQL, XML-QL, XPath, XQuery